btrfs/btrfs-workflow/README.md

 # Btrfs workflow

-Btrfs workflow docs and supporting scripts
+Btrfs workflow docs and supporting scripts.

 * [fstests and related workflows](fstests.md).
 Workflow for new tests, general documentation on how to setup, configure, and use fstests, as well as how to write new tests.
 * [Coccinelle](cocci/) coccinelle scripts to look for known bug patterns, suggested cleanups, etc
-* scripts/\*.
-Supporting scripts for integrating the github issues into our email submission workflow.
+* [Scripts](scripts/) for integrating the github issues into our email submission workflow.

 # Group development

-We are shifting to a group development model instead of the traditional maintainer development model.
-Previously we submitted patches based on the [patch submission guidelines](patch-submission.md), and then a maintainer would merge them when and where they seemed appropriate.
-The general guidelines found in the patch submission document still hold true, but we're moving toward a system where longterm developers are responsible for checking in their own code to the appropriate branch.
+The development model partially works as a group and partially as the traditional maintainer model.
+Longterm developers are allowed to commit their changes or take responsibility of other people patches.
+For the rest the fall back is the maintainer.
+The general guidelines for patch submission quality and style still apply.

 The repository for this is